Stormy Daniels: United States

 Daniels also appeared in erotic films, such as The Witches of Breastwick (2005), and other non-pornographic productions.

 Daniels appeared in an episode of Real Sex where she is seen participating in 2001 Miss Nude Great Plains Contest.
 She appeared in Pornucopia in 2004.
 In early 2007, she appeared in Dirt on the FX Network, where she played a stripper who helps to set up a basketball player played by Rick Fox.
 Later in 2007, Daniels appeared in Maroon 5's music video for their song "Wake Up Call" as a pole dancer.
-In 2009 in one episode of Party Down, where she played a pornographic actress.
+In 2009, she appeared in one episode of Party Down, where she played a pornographic actress.

 The actress appears in the film The 40-Year-Old Virgin (2005), when the main character (played by Steve Carell) watches her in the video Space Nuts: Episode 69—Unholy Union and then tries dreaming about her.
 She appears in the film Knocked Up (2007) as a lap dancer.

-Daniels appeared on Saturday Night Live in the cold open as herself May 5, 2018.
+Daniels appeared on Saturday Night Live in the cold open as herself on May 5, 2018.
 She appeared as a model in artist Nika Nesgoda's 2002 photographic series Virgin, portraying the Virgin Mary.
 In 2020, she appeared as a guest on The Eric Andre Show.